 So what do you do?

 Do you pass him?
 Ride behind him like a creeper?

 Here’s what the state Department of Transportation says: Yes, you can pass the cyclist, but you must allow at least 4 feet between your vehicle and the bicycle.
 And yes, your vehicle may cross the double yellow lines to safely pass.

-Before you even ask: If you are driving on a road where there is just one lane of travel, the bicyclist may in fact use any portion of the lane in order to safely ride, which means they don’t have to hug the right side of the road – they are permitted to stay a safe distance away from parked or stopped vehicle, etc.
+Before you even ask: If you are driving on a road where there is just one lane of travel, the bicyclist may, in fact, use any portion of the lane in order to safely ride, which means they don’t have to hug the right side of the road – they are permitted to stay a safe distance away from parked or stopped vehicles, etc.